 Timothy J. Reynolds

-Why worth following: Reynolds is a product designer with clients such as The North Face (making tents and backpacks with his designs), posting news about his work on his Instagram page.
-But he also takes amazing shots, such as this one of Milwaukee’s Hoan Bridge, taken from a boat beneath.
-And he's worked with local orgs like the Milwaukee Film Festival.
+- Why Follow: Reynolds is a product designer, with clients such as the North Face (making tents and backpacks with his designs), who Instagrams news about his work.
+He also takes amazing shots, like the one of Milwaukee’s Hoan Bridge, taken from a boat beneath it.
+And he's worked with local organizations like the Milwaukee Film Festival.
 To get an insight into the mind of a 3D illustrator, he’s also generous enough to share photos of books he’s reading.

 - Handle: _plate

 - Why Follow: A former staff photographer for Milwaukee Magazine, and now with his own firm (Plate Photography), Miyazaki still gives ample love to Brew City (like oysters on a bed of hay at Milwaukee’s Arden).
 He also proves he knows the world’s gastronomy scene through artsy photos taken on assignment for top-notch magazines, like a cheeseburger with a knife stabbed into the bun at Au Cheval in Chicago or lobster with habanero pepper and cold herbal soup in Merida, Mexico.
 You’ll never look at food the same way again!